Aznoryusof/Mini-project-tutorials/README.md

 # sharing-github
-This repo contains some of the project tutorials that I have previously completed through MOOCs.
+This repository contains some of the project tutorials that I have previously completed through MOOCs.